eMetaboHUB/MS-CleanR/README.md

 Thanks to all users for their feedback!!
 - At least 3 blanks and 3 QCs samples are needed for Blank ratio analysis.
 These samples must be identified as such in the MS-Dial sample list.
-- Avoid spaces in samples or classes names and replace it by "-"; "." or "_"
+- Avoid spaces and "-" in samples or classes names and replace
 - Avoid class names with only one letter
 - MSCleanR handle LCMS acquired in DIA or DDA mode.
 All features without MS/MS will be discarded during the first step.
 If data contain MS1 only, the first MS-CleanR step will crash.